Skip to main content

 The United States federal government health insurance program for individuals who are 65 years of age and older or for individuals who are disabled.

 Amount the patient pays.
-This typically includes the co-pay, deductible and co-insurance.
+This typically includes the self-pay, co-pay, deductible, and co-insurance.

-A review by your insurer’s medical staff to conclude if the treatment meets their criteria for coverage.
-Additionally, it may decide if the treatment is a covered service and right for your healthcare needs.
-These terms are often used interchangeably, they are both done before you get treatment.
+A review by your insurer’s medical staff to conclude if the treatment qualifies for coverage.
+Additionally, PA or PD may determine if the treatment is a covered service and appropriate for your health care needs.
+These terms are often used interchangeably.
+They are both done before you get treatment.

 A document provided to patients who have insurance.
 It details what benefits are included and excluded.